春江暮客

 Next, view the key ID.
 Click on the bobobk key you just created, and you can directly copy its ID.

 Now, create a configuration file named .passwd-s3fs in your home directory.
-The format of the file should be id:key.
+The format should be id:key.
+Do not publish your real values in scripts or screenshots; replace them locally with your own credentials:

 Your object storage credentials are now configured.